Excerpt: Preserving Peaches

 Which, believe it or not, was true.
 I didn’t blame the padre for looking dubious, considering my history.

 No, not my history of abusing the truth, my history of pining for my ex-husband.
-Which I’m not sure is an improvement, but whatever.
+Which I’m not sure is any better, but whatever.
 Give me some credit.

 People around us began to take note of our heated conversation.
 Before Martin could challenge my claim, I seized his arm and carved a path through the throng of partygoers.